When it comes to your content marketing strategy, blogging should be home base.

 But all jokes aside, TLDR plays dual roles.

-- It's an opportunity to jam in a few more long-tail keywords for your on-page SEO
+• It's an opportunity to jam in a few more long-tail keywords for your on-page search engine optimization

 Despite rumors to the contrary, people do read blogs.
 They always have.

-They'll even link back to your content as a credible source.
+They'll even link back to your content as a credible piece of content.

 Inbound links are priceless.
 As important as it is to include some hyperlinks of your own in your SEO writing, the number of backlinks that your blog receives may be your lifeline to blogging survival.